Java moments… QUESTIONS TO ASK.

 Question 2 –Where do you stand in your Faith?
 Do you have a local church?

-The claim is that it’s not important, as long as “he or she is good.”
+The claim is that it’s not important, as long as “the person they are dating is good.”

 What is the actual definition of good?